Table of Content

 Never for a moment did I think we would be toast-less as we stumbled around with epic hangovers to start a new year and enter a new Millennium.
 I did pretty well farming out engineers and was ready to buy another toaster anyway, worst case.
 We fixed 1000s of computers too, but they may as well have been toasters, they were not broken.
 Much of the blockchain hype is trying to fix something that is not broken and is still better served by tradtitional database technology.
 This will change but beware the blockchain salesman.
 There are some super dodgy ones around at the moment.

 I am going to have a real dig into what these jobs actually are and see if Hardforking should be working with Blockchain consultancy.
 Once again don’t confuse this statement with our 100% support and commitment to Bitcoin.
 The Bitcoin blockchain is real, many of these other blockchain projects are just not.
 They are marketing hype and a scammers dream.

 Blockchain is already changing society, look at what Bitcoin is doing today.
 It will continue to do so and only get bigger.
 Just be wary of the person selling Blockchain as a great solution to everything.
 We will probably get there, we are just not there right now.
 And the next time someone says Bitcoin is rubbish but Blockchain is the future you can be certain you are talking with a fool.

 Get in Touch

-*If you are a open source developer, get in touch, we would love to hear form you.
+*If you are an open-source developer, get in touch, we would love to hear from you.
 We will give you a free toaster if you join us.
 Please have a look at our initiative in Thailand.
-We are very interested in hearing form Lightning devs, core devs, application devs and open source devs in general.
+We are very interested in hearing from Lightning devs, core devs, application devs and open source devs in general.